NMBURobotics/vox_nav/docs/configuration/index.rst

 of ackemann robots are respected. e.g select REEDS OR DUBINS spaces.
 The planner plugins are interfaced with OMPL.
 Many of OMPL planners could be selected.

-The planners are Sampling-Based, they utilize a octomap of envoirnment in order to perform collsion checks.
+The planners are Sampling-Based, they utilize a octomap of environment in order to perform collision checks.
 You also need to provide a 3D volume box that represents body of your robot. see the robot_body_dimens params for that.